-In Vision Computation Lab, we combine a number of versatile and powerful techniques to create a general program for determining how the biological vision processes visual information, and how to transform this knowledge to computer vision systems that prove flexible, robust, efficient and appropriate for real-time processing to meet human needs in real world settings.
+In Vision Computation Lab, we combine a number of versatile and powerful techniques to create a general program for determining how the biological vision processes visual information, and how to transform this knowledge to computational and artificial vision systems that prove robust, flexible and appropriate for real-time processing.
 We also collaborate closely with experimental neuroscience labs at the University of Utah and at Stanford University to collect and study electrophysiological data from the brain and the retina.

-To accomplish these objectives, our lab focuses on the following two research tracks in vision science and technology in a concerted manner:
+To accomplish these objectives, our lab focuses on the following two research tracks in vision science and vision computation in a concerted manner:

 VISUAL CODING AND COMPUTATION